emmariescurrena/foro-metal/README.md

 # Foro de metal

-Ficticious forum about metal.
+Fictitious forum about metal.
 Built with HTML, Flask and PostgreSQL